 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, income and expense.
 Actual results may differ from these estimates.
-In preparing these financial statements, the significant judgements made by management in applying the Company's accounting policies and the key sources of estimation uncertainty were the same as those that applied to the financial statements for the year ended 31 December 2022 with the exception of those relating to the introduction of IFRS 9 and those relating to the measurement of takaful contracts issued and retakaful contracts held.
-For these contracts, IFRS 17 is applied for annual periods beginning on or after 1 January 2022 and the key judgments and estimates applied are as below.
+In preparing these financial statements, the significant judgements made by management in applying the Company's accounting policies and the key sources of estimation uncertainty were the same as those that applied to the financial statements for the year ended 31 December 2023.
 Further details on judgements and estimates are also included in Note 6.